 Who hasn't heard of peppermint?
 I think of peppermint ice cream, peppermint bark at Christmas time, and peppermint toothpaste.

 Appearance-wise, peppermint has fuzzy leaves with jaggedly toothed edges.
 If you crush a leaf in your hand, it's going to have a strong minty aroma.

 These properties also belong to spearmint.
 Looking at peppermint and spearmint with your eyes and smelling them with your nose is not going to reveal which is which.

-So if you grab a leaf of your garden mint and taste it, if it has a really strong minty aftertaste, you are dealing with peppermint.
-If you have a lighter flavor that borders on sweetness, you’re most likely tasting spearmint.
+So if you grab a leaf of your garden mint and taste it, if it has a powerful minty aftertaste, you are dealing with peppermint.
+If you have a lighter flavor that borders on sweetness, you're most likely tasting spearmint.